s-victor/TinyPedal/README.md

 ## Usage
-1. Make sure The Iron Wolf’s `rF2 Shared Memory Map Plugin` is installed, as described above, and `Borderless` or `Windowed Mode` is activated in game.
+1. Make sure The Iron Wolf’s `rF2 Shared Memory Map Plugin` is installed, as described above, and `Borderless` or `Windowed` mode is activated in game.

 2. Download latest TinyPedal version from [Releases](https://github.com/s-victor/TinyPedal/releases) page, extract, and run `tinypedal.exe`.
-Alternatively, you can run TinyPedal from source, see **Run from source** section for details.
+Alternatively, run TinyPedal from source, see **Run from source** section for details.

 3. A tray icon will appear at system tray.
 If not shown, check hidden tray icon. `Right Click` on tray icon will bring up context menu.

-4. Launch `rFactor 2`, overlay will appear once your vehicle is on track, and auto-hide otherwise.
-You can turn off auto-hide by `Right Click` on tray icon and select `Auto Hide`.
+4. Launch `rFactor 2`, overlay will appear once vehicle is on track, and auto-hide otherwise.
+Auto-hide can toggled ON or OFF by clicking `Auto Hide` from tray menu.

 5. Click on overlay to drag around.
-You can Lock or Unlock overlay from tray menu.
+Overlay can be Locked or Unlocked by clicking `Lock Overlay` from tray menu.

 6. Widgets can be Enabled or Disabled by accessing `Widgets` menu from tray menu.